 - Taught by Youth Pastor, Jordan Griesbeck, in partnership with Mike and Brooke Shannon.

 Wondering how to navigate the ins and outs of a technology saturated world?
 This class will combine the theological and practical sides of being "tech-wise" in our present age, and is open to anyone who is seeking to cultivate a proper place for technology in their life.

 - Young Adults Sunday School Class

 - 10:45 AM | Rm.
 439 | September 8 - October 20

 How do the things you love inform your worship, and vice versa?
-And why is worship not listed as a spiritual formation practice at All Saints?
-These are the question we will consider this fall when we take a closer look at the source that all our other practices flow into and out of as Christians.
+And why do we worship the way we do at All Saints?
+These are the question we will consider this fall when we take a closer look at the liturgy and worship at All Saints.

 Socrates Meets Jesus

 - Rm.
 439

 - Taught by Greg Grooms

 If you attend this class, you won’t hear a dialogue between the 5th century BC Greek philosopher and our Lord.
 Rather through the wit, imagination, and wisdom of Peter Kreeft (Boston College) we’ll follow Socrates as he’s magically transported into the academic center of the modern world, “Have It” University in “Camp Rich,” Massachusetts.
 There through dialogues with a janitor, some grad students and professors, and some extra ordinary believers, he comes to this conclusion: